Here are the people at the of our operation

 Emma is an expert in having fun.
 Seriously, there is no one better at making the very best of any situation, which makes her a true "joy" to be around.
 She loses her voice way too often because she is, without a doubt, the loud person, all the time.

-Emma is obsessed with Brockhampton and yummy, healthy food.
+Emma is obsessed with yummy, healthy food.
 Please feel free to recommend great finds in the DC area!

 It might surprise you to know that Emma has a photographic memory.
 She can recall things that happened to her when she was really little and easily memorizes lyrics and lines for shows she has performed in.